peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 ## Constructors

 * `ERational(EInteger numerator,
-         EInteger denominator) com.upokecenter.numbers.getERational()`<br>
+         EInteger denominator) ERational`<br>
- Initializes a new instance of the com.upokecenter.numbers.getERational() class.
+ Initializes a new instance of the ERational class.

 ## Methods